 Conserve Our Water

 Water is the lifeblood of metro Atlanta.
-Since the adoption of the first Metro Water District Water Supply and Conservation Management Plans, water use has dropped by more than 10 percent despite a one million increase in population.
+Since the adoption of the first Metro Water District Water Supply and Conservation Management Plans, we use less water despite a 1.3 million increase in population.
 As a result of these efforts, the region is projected to use 25 percent less water than was estimated as recently as 2009.
+See the latest stats of Metro Atlanta’s water conservation.

 Supply and conservation are two sides of the same coin–both are critical for meeting future water demand and securing the economic, environmental and social vitality of our region.